Mayor in Hawaii vetoes measure curbing pesticides, GMO crops

-LIHUE, Hawaii (Reuters) - The mayor of the tropical island of Kauai, Hawaii, vetoed a measure on Thursday that reins in pesticide use by agricultural companies and limits where they can plant genetically modified crops, saying the bill was “legally flawed.”
+LIHUE, Hawaii, Oct 31 (Reuters) - The mayor of the tropical island of Kauai, Hawaii, vetoed a measure on Thursday that reins in pesticide use by agricultural companies and limits where they can plant genetically modified crops, saying the bill was “legally flawed.”

 Kauai County Mayor Bernard Carvalho Jr. said in a statement that while he agrees with the intent of the bill, he is not going to allow it to go into effect.
 Instead, Carvalho said, he wants the council to fund a study of the environmental and health impacts of pesticide use on the island.